 The State Housing Initiatives Partnership Grant Program was created by passage of the William Sadowski Affordable Housing Act of 1992.
 The funds are administrated by the Florida Housing Finance Corporation (FHFC).
 The source of financing for this program is derived from documentary tax collections from the sale of real estate within our community.
 The allocation amount is based upon the City’s population.
 The City of Cape Coral is required by the state of Florida to provide for affordable housing.

-To view documents related to the SHIP program visit the Grant Documents section of this website.
+To view documents related to the SHIP program visit the Grant Documents section of this web site.

 Neighborhood Stabilization Program

-To view documents related to the NSP programs visit the Grant Documents section of this website.
+To view documents related to the NSP programs visit the Grant Documents section of this web site.

 Community Development Block Grant (CDBG) and State Housing Initiative Partnership Program (SHIP) funds are awarded to eligible non-profit agencies and City departments on an annual basis (as received).
 Please note INDIVIDUALS and FOR PROFIT entities are not eligible to apply for these funds.
-These funds are typically awarded through a competitive grant process, however, the City reserves the right to program these funds to meet a need established through City policy and/or specific grant program requirements.
-When funding is available, notices will be posted on this website under the Notice of Funding Availability (NOFA) Section below.
+These funds are typically awarded through a competitive grant process, however, the City reserves the right to allocate these funds to meet a need established through City policy and/or specific grant program requirements.
+When funding is available, notices will be posted on this web site under the Notice of Funding Availability (NOFA) Section below.

 Notice of Funding Availability (NOFA)